 Pro tip: Arrive early for a special admission at 7 a.m. for an additional cost, but keep in mind that all vendors may not be in place until 9 a.m.

 Address: 5200 Zoo Drive, Los Angeles, CA 90027

 Travel Town Museum in Griffith Park celebrates the history of the railroad, with vintage locomotives and engines to explore.
-This museum has no admission fee and is open every day of the week.
+The lack of admission fee makes it a fun free thing to do in L.A. for children.
 Kids love the museum’s miniature train that they can ride for just a few dollars.

 Pro tip: On the second Saturday of the month you can enjoy a free docent tour of the museum.

 28. Hike up Runyon Canyon